hcoles/pitest-site/pages/sky_experience.markdown

 # Experience of introducing mutation testing to a team

-*Matt Kirk, a Lead Developer at BSkyB kindly provided the following writeup of their experience with PIT.*
+*Matt Kirk, a Lead Developer at BSkyB kindly provided the following write-up of their experience with PIT.*

 ## Manual mutation testing